 The Sixth Form Study Afternoons provide an opportunity for AS and A-level students to study with a particular department for the afternoon.
+For 2013, the College of Arts and Law will also be trialling whole Study Days for some subjects.

-Previous and forthcoming study afternoons include:
+Previous study afternoons include:

 Early Modern History: Renaissance, Reformation and Rebellion: Politics, Religion and Society in the Sixteenth and Seventeenth Centuries